How Often Should I Feed My 1-month-old Puppy?

 Evaluating the puppy's overall health

 The overall health of your 1-month-old puppy should also be taken into consideration when determining the feeding schedule.
-If your puppy has any underlying health issues or is recovering from an illness or surgery, they may require more frequent or smaller meals to aid in their recovery.
+If your puppy has any underlying health or is recovering from an illness or surgery, they may require more frequent or smaller meals to aid in their recovery.
 It is important to monitor their appetite and behavior to ensure they are receiving the right amount of food to support their healing process.

 Observing the puppy's appetite and behavior